SSWConsulting/SSW.Rules.Content/rules/when-you-use-mentions-in-a-pbi/rule.md

 <!--endintro-->

 You could send yourself a "[To Myself](/dones-do-you-send-yourself-emails)" email and update the PBI description accordingly, but only those people included in the email chain are aware of the conversation.
-Only send a "To Myself" email when there is no product backlog that is related to the request, otherwise you should create/update a PBI.
+Only send a "To Myself" email when there is no product backlog that is related to the request, otherwise you should create/update a PBI and @ mention the Product Owner and other relevant people (@ mentioned people will still receive and email).

 ::: bad